synadia-io/control-plane-sdk-go/syncp/docs/AppUserUpdateResponse.md

 NewAppUserUpdateResponseWithDefaults instantiates a new AppUserUpdateResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetResetPasswordLink

-`func (o *AppUserUpdateResponse) GetResetPasswordLink() string`

-GetResetPasswordLink returns the ResetPasswordLink field if non-nil, zero value otherwise.

-### GetResetPasswordLinkOk

-`func (o *AppUserUpdateResponse) GetResetPasswordLinkOk() (*string, bool)`

-GetResetPasswordLinkOk returns a tuple with the ResetPasswordLink field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetResetPasswordLink

-`func (o *AppUserUpdateResponse) SetResetPasswordLink(v string)`

-SetResetPasswordLink sets ResetPasswordLink field to given value.

-### HasResetPasswordLink

-`func (o *AppUserUpdateResponse) HasResetPasswordLink() bool`

-HasResetPasswordLink returns a boolean if a field has been set.

 ### GetCreated